OfficeDev/Word-Add-in-SillyStories/README.md

 * [npm](https://www.npmjs.com/) to install the dependencies.
 * Word 2016, or any client that supports the Word Javascript API.
 This sample does a requirement check to see if it is running in a supported host.

-## Configure the add-in and Word
+## Start the web application

 1. Install project dependencies with Node's package manager (npm) by running ```npm install``` in the project's root directory on the command line.
 2. Start the development server by running ```node server.js``` in the project's root directory.
 The add-in will be running at 127.0.0.1:8080.

+### Configure and run on Word for Mac 2016

+1. Create a folder called “wef” in Users/Library/Containers/com.microsoft.word/Data/Documents/
+2. Put the manifest in the wef folder (Users/Library/Containers/com.microsoft.word/Data/Documents/wef)
+3. Open Word 2016 on the Mac and click on the Insert tab > My Add-ins drop down.
+You should see the add-in listed in the drop down.
+Select it and it will load the add-in.

+### Configure and run on Word for Windows 2016

-3. Create a network share, or [share a folder to the network](https://technet.microsoft.com/en-us/library/cc770880.aspx) and place the [word-add-in-sillystories.xml](word-add-in-sillystories.xml) manifest file in it.
+1. Create a network share, or [share a folder to the network](https://technet.microsoft.com/en-us/library/cc770880.aspx) and place the [word-add-in-sillystories.xml](word-add-in-sillystories.xml) manifest file in it.
 You've deployed your add-in at this point.
 Now you need to let Word know where to find the add-in.

-1. Launch Word and open a document.
+2. Launch Word and open a document.
-2. Choose the **File** tab, and then choose **Options**.
+3. Choose the **File** tab, and then choose **Options**.
-3. Choose **Trust Center**, and then choose the **Trust Center Settings** button.
+4. Choose **Trust Center**, and then choose the **Trust Center Settings** button.
-4. Choose **Trusted Add-ins Catalogs**.
+5. Choose **Trusted Add-ins Catalogs**.
-5. In the **Catalog Url** box, enter the network path to the folder share that contains word-add-in-sillystories.xml and then choose **Add Catalog**.
+6. In the **Catalog Url** box, enter the network path to the folder share that contains word-add-in-sillystories.xml and then choose **Add Catalog**.
-6. Select the **Show in Menu** check box, and then choose **OK**.
+7. Select the **Show in Menu** check box, and then choose **OK**.
-7. A message is displayed to inform you that your settings will be applied the next time you start Office.
+8. A message is displayed to inform you that your settings will be applied the next time you start Office.
 Close and restart Word.

-## Run the add-in
+Now you are ready to run it in Word.

 1. Open a Word document.
 2. On the **Insert** tab in Word 2016, choose **My Add-ins**.